Latency Tracker: PHP/mySQL tracking for Wordpress

 Overview

-I’ve had some forum peeps complain lately that the speed of their Wordpress install seems fast one day, slow the next, and mediocre the next.
-To give them some concrete data, I created the LatencyTracker plugin for Wordpress.
-This really simple plugin hooks into your wp_footer function (so make sure that your theme uses it) to count the number of queries, how long they took, and when it all occurred.
+I’ve had some online friends complain lately that the speed of their WordPress install seems fast one day, slow the next, and mediocre the next.
+To give them some concrete data, I created the LatencyTracker plugin for WordPress.
+This really simple plugin hooks into your wp_footer function (so make sure that your theme uses it) to count the number of queries, how long they took, how much memory was use, and when it all occurred.
 That way, they can show some solid data to the host so that they are able to compare numbers and know for sure that their load times are faster or slower when compared.

 Install